-Prior to this change, the consumer credit regime was fairly light-touch in places, for example in relation to the authorisation process.
-Most of the regime was set out in legislation, or in guidance materials.
-With the change to FCA regulation, various conduct of business requirements are now set out in FCA rules, which is intended to create a simpler and clearer regime.
+Prior to the FCA becoming responsible for consumer credit regulation, most of the regime was set out in legislation.
+With the change to FCA regulation, various conduct of business requirements are set out in FCA rules, which is intended to create a simpler and clearer regime.
+However, much of the pre-existing legislation remains, which means that the rules are split across various sources.
+The FCA conducted a review of the retained legislative provisions to see what could be moved to its rulebook, but this has not yet been taken forward.